Stability estimates for phase retrieval from discrete Gabor measurements

 \end{theorem} \begin{proof} See section \ref{sec:proofs}. \end{proof} \begin{remark} The stability constant in this result is

-The part of the constant coming from the magnitude retrieval is exactly the same as in the results in section \ref{sec:stab_ambiguity} and was explained in section \ref{sec:stab_ambiguity}.
-The part of the constant coming from phase retrieval is a slight modification from the constants in section \ref{sec:stab_ambiguity}.
-It is mostly the term $\abs{\phi(n_0)\phi(n_0 + \ell_\phi)}$ in the denominator that deserves some attention.
+The part of the constant due to magnitude retrieval is exactly the same as in the results in section \ref{sec:stab_ambiguity}.
+The part of the constant stemming from phase retrieval is a slight modification from the constants in section \ref{sec:stab_ambiguity}.
+It is mostly the term $\lvert \phi(n_0)\phi(n_0 + \ell_\phi) \rvert$ in the denominator that deserves some attention.
 It is clear that phase propagation based on the relation

 will be unstable whenever the ends of the window $\phi(n_0)$ and $\phi(n_0 + \ell_\phi)$ are close to zero.
-In particular, the reconstruction method proposed by the authors of \cite{Eldar15, Li17} benefits from windows for which $\abs{\phi(n_0)\phi(n_0 + \ell_\phi)}$ is large such as the Hamming or rectangular windows. \end{remark} As remarked upon before, in contrast to the stability result in \cite{Li17}, our result is applicable even when the Fourier transform of the magnitude squared of the window function $\CF[\abs{\phi}^2]$ has vanishing entries.
-We pay for this indulgence by having $\tfrac{1}{2 \delta_0 \delta_1}$ as the stability constant for magnitude retrieval and incurring the extra error term $\tfrac{\epsilon}{2 \delta_0}$ when compared to the result from \cite{Li17}.
-We should also note that in \cite{Li17} the stability constant for the phase retrieval estimate scales like $\sqrt{\abs{\supp x}} \cdot L^3$ (which becomes $L^{7/2}$ for nowhere-vanishing signals) whereas our stability constant merely scales like $\abs{V} \cdot L^{1/2}$ (which becomes $L^{3/2}$ for signals whose entries have absolute values in excess of the threshold $\delta_0$). \begin{remark}[On disconnected graphs and duality results] Finally, we would like to remark that one can prove a result resembling theorem \ref{thm:stabli_connected} in the case where $G$ has $K \in \bbN$ connected components whose vertex sets are denoted by $V_1,\dots,V_K \subset V$.
-In fact, the proof works by repeating the proof of theorem \ref{thm:stabli_connected} with every mention of $\alpha$ and $V$ replaced by $\alpha_k$ and $V_k$, respectively, for a fixed $k \in \set{1,\dots,K}$, and then summing the resulting estimates over $k$.
+In particular, the reconstruction method proposed by the authors of \cite{Eldar15, Li17} benefits from windows for which $\lvert \phi(n_0) \phi(n_0 + \ell_\phi) \rvert$ is large such as the Hamming or rectangular window. \end{remark} As remarked before, in contrast to the stability result in \cite{Li17}, our result is applicable even when the Fourier transform of the magnitude squared of the window function $\mathcal{F}[\lvert \phi \rvert^2]$ has vanishing entries at the cost of only being applicable to bandlimited signals.
+We should also note that in \cite{Li17} the stability constant for the phase retrieval estimate scales like $\sqrt{\lvert \operatorname{supp} x \rvert} \cdot L^3$ (which becomes $L^{7/2}$ for nowhere-vanishing signals) whereas our stability constant merely scales like $\sqrt{\lvert S_\delta \rvert L}$ (which becomes $L$ for signals whose entries have absolute values in excess of the threshold $\delta$). \begin{remark}[On disconnected graphs and duality results] Finally, we would like to note that one can prove a result resembling theorem \ref{thm:stabli_connected} in the case where $S_\delta$ has $K \in \mathbb{N}$ connected components whose vertex sets are denoted by $S_1,\dots,S_K \subset S_\delta$.

 Similarly, we may utilise lemma \ref{lem:autocorrelation} in order to deduce that